 Students must have one of the following: 1) English 12 "67%" (C+) or equivalent (refer to BCIT's Admission page); 2) COMM 0015 score of 70 or better.

+Interested in being notified about future offerings of COMM 1008 - Technical Editing?
 If so, fill out the information below and we'll notify you by email when courses for each new term are displayed here.